FoenixRetro/f256-superbasic/sphinx-docs/guide/crossdev.md

 # Cross Development of BASIC Programs

 Cross development is an alternative to the classic way of programming a Home Computer, where the programmer types code directly into the machine.
-Cross development allows you to write the code on a Personal Computer, and upload it through the USB debug port in the F256.
+Cross development allows you to write the code on a Personal Computer, and upload it through the USB debug port.
 It is also possible to do this with machine code and graphic and other data.

 ## Assistance

-In the SuperBASIC git, <https://github.com/paulscottrobson/superbasic>, each release contains a file `howto-crossdev-basic.zip` which gives everything you need to cross develop in BASIC and some example programs.
+In the SuperBASIC git, <https://github.com/wildbitscomputing/superbasic>, each release contains a file `howto-crossdev-basic.zip` which gives everything you need to cross develop in BASIC and some example programs.

 ## Connection

-To connect your F256Junior to a PC (Windows, Linux, Mac) you need a standard USB cable with a Micro USB plug.
-This needs to be a data cable — some cables only provide power.
-The Micro USB plug plugs into the board, and the USB plug into the PC.
+To connect your Wildbits/K2 to a PC (Windows, Linux, Mac) you need a USB data cable — Micro USB for the Wildbits/Jr or Wildbits/K, or USB-C for the Wildbits/Jr2 or Wildbits/K2.
+Some cables only provide power; make sure yours supports data.
+The USB plug connects to the board, and the other end to the PC.

 ## Software